fastify/fastify/docs/Migration-Guide-V3.md

 ### Manage uncaught exception ([#2073](https://github.com/fastify/fastify/pull/2073))

-In sync route handler if an error was thrown the server crashed by design withut calling the `.setErrorHandler()` configured.
-This has changed and now all unexpected error in sync and async routes are managed.
+In sync route handlers, if an error was thrown the server crashed by design without calling the configured `.setErrorHandler()`.
+This has changed and now all unexpected errors in sync and async routes are managed.

 **v2:**